ERMIASWAKGARI/AI_Mastery_Week_0_Challenge/README.md

 ## 📞 **Contact**
 If you have any questions or feedback, please reach out to me via **GitHub Issues** or send a message to the facilitators on the **10 Academy community platform**.

----

-With this **descriptive README**, anyone visiting your GitHub repository will immediately understand your project.
-It includes clear explanations, installation instructions, and a professional layout.

-Let me know if you'd like any changes, additions, or customization to this README! 😊